-I’m a third year graduate student studying exoplanets with Dr. Lauren Weiss and Prof. Dan Huber!
-I recently proposed my thesis: “Planets made of Star Stuff” where I will investigate the wide diversity of exoplanet compositions that we can infer from their density measurements, and whether that planet’s composition reflects that of its host star.
+My thesis “Planets made of Star Stuff” aims to understand wide diversity of Earth-size exoplanet compositions that we can infer from their density measurements, and whether that planet’s composition reflects that of its host star.
+I use both Keck/HIRES and Maroon-X on Gemini to measure planet masses using Radial Velocities, and use geologically motivated planet modeling software called Burnman.
 My goal is to help us understand how Earth-size planets form across the galaxy, and how singular or commonplace the Earth actually is.
-I’m also an NSF Graduate Research Fellow!

 Before this, I’ve worked on a wide range of topics in astronomy: from comets, to pulsars, to SETI (Search for Extraterrestrial Intelligence).
 Originally from Vermont, I went to UVM for a B.S. in physics where I studied “LGM-1” aka pulsars.
 You can check out my two first author papers here and here!
 After graduating, I worked on the Breakthrough Listen project at the Berkeley SETI Research Center and contributed to two Fast Radio Bursts papers (here and here).
 My first project at the IfA was on the discovery of comet C/2017 O1.